 - Participate in personal development exercises and team building activities

-During the school year, we recruit new participants to work alongside the graduates of the summer program while we continue guiding tours, maintaining gardens, and engaging with our lessons.
-For Fall 2022, we will be using the framework of Environmental Justice to guide our lessons and work, approaching the topic from a wide range of lenses.
+During the school year, we recruit new participants to work alongside the graduates and returners of the summer program while we continue guiding tours, maintaining gardens, and engaging with our lessons.
+In Urban Roots we use an Environmental Justice framework to guide our learning with the belief that EJ is not linear, and there are a multitude of ways to show our support for our community and environment.

 Contact Urban Roots